USS Dale (1839): Construction and commissioning

 Dale was launched on 8 November 1839, commissioned on 11 December 1839 with Commander John Gwinn in command and was taken to Norfolk Navy Yard to be readied for sea.
-She was named in memorial of Richard Dale (6 Nov 1756 – 26 Feb 1826) who was a prisoner of war three times during the American Revolutionary War, an officer upon the founding of the United States Navy and Commodore of the Tripoli blockade during the First Barbary War in North Africa.
+She was named in memorial of Richard Dale (6 November 1756 – 26 February 1826) who was a prisoner of war three times during the American Revolutionary War, an officer upon the founding of the United States Navy and commodore of the Tripoli blockade during the First Barbary War in North Africa.
 Dale was the first of five ships named for Richard Dale.

 First and second cruise

 Dale's first cruise, which she sailed from Norfolk on 13 December 1840, took her around Cape Horn to the Pacific Station.
 Based at Valparaíso, Chile, she patrolled the eastern waters of the Pacific Ocean to protect American commerce and the whaling industry.
 During the late summer of 1842 Dale Commanded by Dornin was part of the Pacific fleet under Commodore Thomas Jones.
 Commodore Jones, while stationed with his fleet in Callao, Peru understood, incorrectly, from local news papers that war had broken out between Mexico and the United States, prompting Commodore Jones to capture the Mexican town of Monterey, California.
-Dale was not present for the capture of Monterey as Dornin had been directed by Thomas to Panama with a dispatch to Washington, DC stating his intention to capture Mexican towns along the Pacific coast.
+Dale was not present for the capture of Monterey as Dornin had been directed by Thomas to Panama with a dispatch to Washington, D.C., stating his intention to capture Mexican towns along the Pacific coast.
 Shortly after capturing Monterey Thomas realized that a state of war did not exist and regressed from Monterey.

 Upon Dale's return to the east coast in October 1843, she went into ordinary at New York City until early in 1846, when she was refitted for a second cruise in the Pacific.
 Sailing from New York on 6 June 1846, Dale arrived at Valparaiso on 8 September, and cruised the coast of South America.